There is a vacancy in Division 1. A by-election has been set for November 5th.

 - is eligible to vote in the rural municipality.

-To be nominated, a candidate must submit a completed Nomination Form along with a completed Public Disclosure Statement to a nomination officer at the R.M.
+To be nominated, a candidate must submit a completed Nomination Form, along with a completed Public Disclosure Statement to a nomination officer at the R.M.
 Office.